micapu/micapu/README.md

 ### Hi there 👋 I'm Michael

-I'm a student at the University of Warwick, I love to code.
+I'm a student at the University of Warwick, I love coding and statistics.

 Right now my main private project is https://www.rippleit.co.uk, coming soon to campuses...